 A glorious Château / Country Estate dating from the 17th century, rich in history, set in the ideal location of 'La Loire' region of France.
 Built by the Cardinal Richelieu for his mistress “Lady Pichardière” approximately 4 kilometres from the town of Richelieu in the Loire/Touraine region of France.

 1st Floor Large Principal bedroom suite with well appointed bathroom and separate dressing room.
-4 further bedrooms⾺throoms suites + 2 further bedrooms (which both require decoration to bring up to a good standard).
+4 further bedrooms suites + 2 further bedrooms (both of which require decoration to bring up to a good standard).

 2nd Floor 2 further attic rooms (in need of redecorating).

 The Château is in an exceptional setting overlooking the beautiful mature grounds and parkland.

 Separated from the château is a stone built farmhouse in good order (ideal house for an estate manager).
 Accommodation comprises living room, Kitchen/dining room, 2 bedrooms, 1 bathroom.

 Separate apartment/grooms cottage comprising living room with kitchen area, 1 bedroom and bathroom.
 Various stone built agricultural buildings, outhouses, store rooms and garages throughout the estate.
 Formal stable yard consisting of 15 loose boxes + a further 10 loose boxes in the farmhouse yard.
 Field shelters for horses and areas of fenced paddocks.
 The Château is set in its own 250 hectare (618 acres approx) estate including paddocks and parkland and a small lake with boat house.